ofek/bit/_sources/guide/network.rst.txt

     [Unspent(amount=82721202, confirmations=688, script='76a914990ef60d63b5b5964a1c2282061af45123e93fcb88ac', txid='2ae6f3cc21cf11cfc7ad5d79436ecf08521df6a106691dcd1672b076138ea6ff', txindex=1)]

-As you can see, this address has 1 available UTXO to spend worth 82721202 satoshi. `get_balance` uses this method by totalling the amount of all UTXO.
+As you can see, this address has 1 available UTXO to spend worth 82721202 satoshi. :func:`~bit.PrivateKey.get_balance` uses this method by totalling the amount of all UTXO.
 You will never have to use this directly.

 Transaction History
 -------------------

-Get a list of all transactions from newest to oldest by calling `get_transactions`.
+Get a list of all transactions from newest to oldest by calling :func:`~bit.PrivateKey.get_transactions`.

 .. code-block:: python